lfepp/babel-loader-lerna-cra-ts/README.md

 ## The Solution

-This module (`babel-loader-lerna-cra`) allows you to configure Webpack config overrides in your Lerna project's `package.json` file; allowing babel to transpile imported Lerna packages using `dev` and `prod`.
+This module (`babel-loader-lerna-cra-ts`) allows you to configure Webpack config overrides in your Lerna project's `package.json` file; allowing babel to transpile imported Lerna packages using `dev` and `prod`.

 ## Usage

-1. Install `babel-loader-lerna-cra` in your Lerna repo:
+1. Install `babel-loader-lerna-cra-ts` in your Lerna repo:

     ```shell
-    npm i -D babel-loader-lerna-cra
+    npm i -D babel-loader-lerna-cra-ts
     ```

 2. Configure the `package.json` in your Lerna root: